-- O Documentation of two (2) step negative PPD skin test or one (1) negative QuantiFERON TB Gold blood test within twelve (12) months of the matriculation date - OR Students with a history of positive PPD skin test or positive QuantiFERON TB G blood test are required to provide: Documentation of a negative chest x-ray (CXR) AND documentation of medical clearance from your health care provider - Annual PPD screenings are required.
-See individual program for specific requirements
+- Documentation of a negative two (2) step PPD skin test or one (1) negative QuantiFERON TB Gold or T-Spot blood test within twelve (12) months of matriculation - OR documentation of a normal/clear chest x-ray AND documentation of the previous positive testing results. - This is an annual testing requirement.

-• Tdap - Tetanus Diphtheria and Pertussis (Whooping Cough)
+Tdap - Tetanus Diphtheria and Pertussis (Whooping Cough)

-- o Documentation of one (1) adult dose of Tdap vaccine within ten (10) years of the matriculation date - o DPT (infant dose) or Td vaccinations do NOT meet this requirement
+- Documentation of one (1) adult dose of Tdap vaccine within ten (10) years of matriculation - DPT (infant dose) or Td vaccinations do NOT meet this requirement

-• Varicella - Chicken Pox
+Varicella - Chicken Pox

-- o Documentation of two (2) dose series of varicella vaccine. - o OR documentation of a blood test (titer) of immunity to Varicella - o History of this disease does NOT meet this requirement - Influenza Post-matriculation requirement - o Documentation of seasonal Influenza vaccination (usually available August of each year) - o This is an annual requirement for the duration of enrollment
+- Documentation of two (2) dose series of varicella vaccine.
+Series must be started prior to matriculation and completed per prescribed timeline - OR documentation of a positive immunity to Varicella - History of this disease does NOT meet this requirement

+Influenza - Post-matriculation requirement

+- Documentation of seasonal Influenza vaccination DUE ANNUALLY BY OCTOBER 1st - This is an annual requirement for the duration of enrollment